hortelao/Blog-WebApp/README.md

 ## Deployment

 This project is deployed on Render.
 You can access it [here](https://blog-webapp-e1nh.onrender.com/).
-NOTE: It may take a minute to display the page due to limitations of Free Tier on Render.
+<br>NOTE: It may take a minute to display the page due to limitations of Free Tier on Render.

 ## Dependencies